 The speed and flexibility afforded by this approach to handling data creates an exciting range of possibilities for organizations.
-To understand how a business might be affected by edge computing, here are a few key factors worth exploring.
+To understand how a business might be affected by edge computing, here are a few key factors worth exploring:

-Industrial organizations stand to benefit immensely from edge computing because it allows them to transform manufactured devices (especially industrial machines) into extensions of their network infrastructure.
-Combined with modern machine learning and real-time analytics, data can be gathered, analyzed, and applied faster than ever before, enabling IoT devices to self-regulate and respond to changes.
+Industrial organizations stand to benefit immensely from edge computing because it allows them to transform manufactured IoT edge devices (especially industrial machines) into extensions of their network infrastructure.
+Combined with modern machine learning and real-time analytics, data can be gathered, analyzed, and applied faster than ever before, enabling IoT edge devices to self-regulate and respond to changes.

 For many companies, speed is absolutely vital to their core business.
 The financial sector’s reliance upon high-frequency trading algorithms, for instance, means that a slowdown of mere milliseconds can have expensive consequences.
 In the healthcare industry, losing a fraction of a second can even be a matter of life or death.
 And for businesses that provide data-driven services to customers, lagging speeds can frustrate customers and cause long term damage to a brand.
 Speed is no longer just a competitive advantage—it is a best practice.

-Shifting data processing to the edge of the network can help companies take advantage of the growing number of IoT devices, improve network speeds, and enhance customer experiences.
+Shifting data processing to the edge of the network can help companies take advantage of the growing number of IoT edge devices, improve network speeds, and enhance customer experiences.
 The scalable nature of edge computing also makes it an ideal solution for fast growing, agile companies, especially if they’re already making use of colocation data centers and cloud infrastructure.
 By taking advantage of edge computing, companies can optimize their networks to provide flexible and reliable service that will bolster their brand and keep their customers happy.